cloudmesh-community/book/chapters/pi/setup-ultimate.md

     Ctrl-o Y Enter Save changes.
     Ctrl-x Quit nano.

-#### IU specific setups
+### Wireless network at IU

 IU runs several different networks.
-THis includes IUSecure, Eduroam, and ATT Wifi.
+This includes IUSecure, Eduroam, and ATT Wifi.
 The first two would require you to use your IU username and password to be entered in the configuration.
 Although technically possible we find the method :warning: **HIGHLY** insecure and